icdevs/Icdevs_mainsite/developer_advisory_committee.md

 Send this info to admin@icdevs.org along with the principal on axon.ooo that you'd like us to assign to your voting token and we'll get you set up on axon.

+## Voting

+Once the Developer Advisory Committee voting axon fork is live, we will submit governance and other relevant NNS topics to the system.
+Developer Advisory Committee members may vote to approve or reject the topics and the vote of the ICDevs.org neuron will will be decided by majority vote of the Committee.

+The ICDevs.org neuron is currently configured to folllow cycle_dao and the ICP Maximalist Network neurons for governance topics that ICDevs.org chooses not to proactivly vote on.

 * [Meet our Board and Advisors](/board.html)
 * [Meet our Developer Advisory Committee](/developer_advisory_committee.html)
 * [Read our Bylaws](/bylaws.html)